Wjnnje/Python_for_data_analysis/README.md

 - Random Forest Regressor
 - Extra Trees Regressor

+We also tried using a KNN Regressor and Linear Regression model, which we were familiar with, to no avail.

 We then used GridSearchCV to find the best hyperparameters, which gave us :
 - Gradient Boosting Regressor {'learning_rate': 0.3, 'loss': 'huber', 'n_estimators': 108}
 - Hist Gradient Boosting Regressor {'learning_rate': 0.2, 'loss': 'poisson', 'max_iter': 109}
 - Bagging Regressor {'max_samples': 1.0, 'n_estimators': 17}
 - Random Forest Regressor
 - Extra Trees Regressor
+- KNNR
+- Linear Regression

 We then evaluated the score of each optimized model (comparing predicted values to observed values), and came to the conclusion that the models were, from best to worst :
 - Hist Gradient Boosting Regressor (~0.89)